roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/configuring-the-gateway.md

 />

 ::: tip Note:
-The default IP Address is **`127.0.0.1`** which means you will be using the Built-in LoRa® Server.
+:pencil: The default IP Address is **`127.0.0.1`** which means you will be using the Built-in LoRa® Server.
 If you want to use an independent LoRa® Server running on another device or a cloud based LoRa® Server, you need to set it to the corresponding IP address
 :::

 - If you have instead selected "**Chirpstack ADR Configure**" you can enable/disable the Adaptive Data Rate (ADR) functionality: